It’s been a while

 Where’d Everybody Go?

-Another challenge I see all the time is rejection of changing cosmology.
-Cosmology is how we make sense of ourselves A do mong–the worlds, beings in them, order of operations– all of which make All Things embodiable.
+Another challenge I see all the time is rejection of changing cosmology, and the reasons for it not sustaining can be related to the above point.
+Cosmology is how we make sense of ourselves among–the worlds, beings in them, order of operations– all of which make All Things embodiable.
 People don’t want their cosmology to change, and when it does so spontaneously (and it will, many times), it affects the navigation and experience of Other.

 Even though many on this path aren’t church-affiliated, we still carry internalizations that how Other has formed for us in the past is how it will continue to do so, forever.
 I have long taught that strong relationship to cosmology is one of the requirements to journey well, let alone be grounded on a path of soul tending.
 But that doesn’t mean to hold onto it with a vice grip.
 We often make the ego-based assumption that the allies, the Nature Spirits, shadows, grimoires–all of the guides that have been there, we assume will stay there.
 The destinations on the other end of travel we assume will always be where we left them, and they will always address the same types of needs we’ve always brought them.
 We expect familiar faces to always show up and show support.
 But how many things stay the exact same through life?
 More specifically, what relationships stay the exact same over time?
 None.
 And this is also true of cosmology.